Label-free protein quantification

 Dr Luc Camoin, Marseille Protéomique, France

-Progenesis LC‑MS is a data analysis program that helps you to find and quantify the proteins showing interesting behaviour in your label-free samples.
+Progenesis QI for proteomics enables you to quantify and identify proteins in your complex samples using the advantages of label-free analysis.
 It has a simple, guided workflow for differential protein expression and protein characterisation of single or fractionated samples.